xtremestuff/protune-transforms/README.md

 The Protune Gamma curve is defined within the 0 - 1 range with the peak being equivalent to SDR Peak White.
 Despite this, the curve has a significantly higher Middle Gray value of 68% IRE.
 A significant portion of the curve is allocated to the lower code values under Middle Gray.
 This means that when footage is corrected using the transforms, anything under-exposed will be pushed further towards the shadows.
 To counteract this, the footage should either be exposed correctly, or under-exposed by 1-2 stops when recording and adjusted in accordingly after applying the transform.

-### Usage as ACES IDT
+### Usage as ACES IDT or ODT

-As of Resolve 17, the IDT can be loaded as an Input Transform via the Project settings.
+As of Resolve 17, the IDT can be loaded as an Input Transform via the Project settings and the ODT can also be loaded as an Output Transform via the Project settings.

 As of Resolve 17.2, the IDT files can be selected as ACES Input Transforms for individual clips.

+### Usage via ACES Transforms

+The IDT and ODT can be used through Resolve's ACES Transforms OFX plugin

 ### Usage in DaVinci CTL or via LUT Menu